burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 Currently, the paper is undergoing peer review and is not publicly available.

-For more details, check out description [Unlocking FedNL at the Rising Stars AI Symposium in February 2024](https://burlachenkok.github.io/Unlocking-FedNL-at-KAUST-AI-Simposium/).
+For more details, check out the description [Unlocking FedNL at the Rising Stars AI Symposium in February 2024](https://burlachenkok.github.io/Unlocking-FedNL-at-KAUST-AI-Simposium/).

 ---